Seirdy/seirdy.one/content/about/index.md

 ### Inclusive design

 I care a lot about accessibility, resource usage, and compatibility.
-My Web site may seem simple, but I put [over 15 thousand words of thought into its design](https://seirdy.one/~seirdy/2020/11/23/website-best-practices.html).
+My Web site may seem simple, but I put [almost 20 thousand words of thought into its design](https://seirdy.one/~seirdy/2020/11/23/website-best-practices.html) in an effort to maximize its inclusivity.
+This site should work well whether you're using Lynx, NetSurf, the Tor Browser with a screen reader, or a printout.

 Many people frame accessibility and compatibility in terms of "percentage of users impacted" to justify ignoring certain demographics.
 I find that this mindset somewhat discriminatory.
 I prefer framing concerns in terms of "populations excluded".

+I have some skin in the game: I rely on forced colors and use often use screen readers for web browsing.
+This is a really helpful measure to reduce overstimulation, given my anxiety and ADHD.
+I encourage others in similar situations to try these measures.

-### Free software
+### Software freedom

+While I care very much about "free software" (the name is confusing, it refers to freedom rather than price), I don't share the same perspective as most "fossbros" and organizations like the FSF.
+Software freedom is important because it gives people agency instead of delegating control to an authority; it's not valuable in and of itself, and promoting a "FOSS" alternative that has vulnerabilities and accessibility issues is sometimes counterproductive.

-The word "free" in "free software" refers to freedom, not price.
-I recommend looking it up if you aren't familiar.
-That being said, I think that simply meeting the definition of free software isn't enough: it's one of multiple requirements for software to avoid the possibility of [user domestication](https://seirdy.one/2021/01/27/whatsapp-and-the-domestication-of-users.html).
+I think that simply meeting GNU's definition of free software isn't enough: it's one of multiple requirements for software to avoid the possibility of [user domestication](https://seirdy.one/2021/01/27/whatsapp-and-the-domestication-of-users.html).

-I lean towards simplicity; I usually prefer CLIs that follow the UNIX philosophy over TUIs, and TUIs over GUIs.
+I lean towards simplicity; I usually prefer line-mode command-line interfaces that follow the UNIX philosophy.
 If a piece of software is complex enough to require a funding round, I would rather avoid it.
+My reasons for preferring simplicity also relate to user autonomy: extremely complex software can't be forked easily, creating dependence on the vendor.
+It's also because I'm a bit paranoid and want to know everything that happens on my system.

 There are exceptions, of course: I use a Linux distro with Systemd (Fedora), after all.
+When I use a graphical program, it's typically for things for which graphics are an inherent requirement or for accessibility reasons (most textual user interfaces don't play well with screen readers).

-Some software I use: Fedora, Alpine Linux, SwayWM, mpv, mpd, Minetest, Neovim, tmux, newsboat, WeeChat, Foot, and zsh.
+Some other software I use: Sway, mpv, mpd, Minetest, Neovim, tmux, newsboat, WeeChat, Foot, and zsh.

 More information is available in my [dotfiles repo](https://sr.ht/~seirdy/dotfiles); check its README.